szhsin/reactish-state/README.md

 ## Middleware

-You can enhance the functionalities of state with middleware.
-Instead of using the `state` export, you use the `createState` export from the library.
-Middleware is a function which receives `set`, `get` and `subscribe` and should return a new set function.
+You can enhance the functionality of state with middleware.
+Instead of using the `state` export, use the `createState` export from the library.
+Middleware is a function that receives `set`, `get`, and `subscribe`, and should return a new set function.

 ```js
 import { createState } from "reactish-state";